flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

 1. Add an optional dependency to your JDBC driver to the top-level `.pom`
 1. Add a dependency of your JDBC driver to the flyway-commandline `.pom` if you wish the driver to be automatically shipped with the Flyway product.
 1. In `flyway.conf`, document the format of the JDBC connection url for your database.
 This is not necessary to make Flyway work but it will help adoption of your database!
-1. Add an element to the `DriverDataSource.DriverType` enumeration for your database.
-You will need to specify the JDBC url prefix and the driver class it should instantiate.
-1. Add an element to the `DatabaseType` enumeration for your database.
-You will need to specify the JDBC type used to represent NULL in prepared statements for your database, and whether the database supports read-only transactions.
-Then add a case to `DatabaseType.fromProductNameAndVersion()` which should return this DatabaseType when the JDBC connection metadata contains a specific database name.
-Once you have done this, Flyway can select the correct JDBC driver and other classes for this configuration.
+1. Create a new folder `Foo` in `org.flywaydb.core.internal.database` to contain your new classes.
-1. Create classes `FooDatabase` (subclassed from Database), `FooSchema` (subclassed from Schema), and `FooTable` (subclassed from Table), using the canonical signatures.
+1. In the folder create classes `FooDatabase` (subclassed from Database), `FooSchema` (subclassed from Schema), and `FooTable` (subclassed from Table), using the canonical signatures.
 These classes make up Flyway’s internal representation of the parts of your database that it works on.
 1. Create class `FooParser` (subclassed from Parser) using the canonical signature.
 This represents a simplified version of a parser for your database’s dialect of SQL.
 When finished it will be able to decompose a migration script into separate statements and report on serious errors, but it does not need to fully understand them.
-1. In `DatabaseFactory`, add cases to `createDatabase()` and `createParser()` that construct these two objects.
-We will come back to override methods on these classes later.
+1. Create a class `FooDatabaseType` subclassed from `DatabaseType` in the folder your created.
+This class acts as the collation class that brings together all the classes you created before.
+Implement the required methods.
+There are also some optional methods you can override to customize the behavior.
+    *   `createSqlScriptFactory` - To use a custom SqlScriptFactory
+    *   `createSqlScriptExecutorFactory` - To use a custom SqlScriptExecutorFactory
+    *   `createExecutionStrategy` - To use a custom DatabaseExecutionStrategy
+    *   `createTransactionalExecutionTemplate` - To use a custom ExecutionTemplate
+    *   `setDefaultConnectionProps` - To set custom default connection properties
+    *   `shutdownDatabase` - To run any necessary code to cleanup the database on shutdown
+    *   `detectUserRequiredByUrl` - To skip prompting for user if the URL contains user information (e.g. user property, login file)
+    *   `detectPasswordRequiredByUrl` - To skip prompting for password if the URL contains password information (e.g. key file, or password property)
+1. In `DatabaseTypeRegister.registerForDatabaseTypes` add a `registeredDatabaseTypes.add(new FooDatabaseType(classLoader));` line.
 1. Create class `FooConnection` subclassed from `Connection<FooDatabase>` using the canonical signature.
 This represents a JDBC connection to your database.
 You probably won’t use it in isolation but it is an important component of a `JdbcTemplate`, which provides numerous convenience methods for running queries on your database.
     In the constructor of `FooConnection`, you can use the `jdbcTemplate` field of `Connection` to query for any database properties that you need to acquire immediately and maintain as part of the state of the connection.
 You will need to override the following methods as a minimum:
     *   `doRestoreOriginalState()` – to reset anything that a migration may have changed